Amekyras/tulip/README.md

 ----

 > **CHANGE LOG**
+04/11/24

 CAD v29 release

 House keeping in CAD - Created componants for all bodies, Some name corrections, Reduced Materials

-18mm Pin version of the front Idler Tensioners have been added for those who are struggling to find 16mm Pins, These also have LazyCam support
+18mm Pin version of the front Idler Tensioners have been added for those who are struggling to find 16mm Pins, These also have LazyCam support these are also recomended to those wishing to use GT3 belts

 X Light Gantry (MamaBot.io) Beta is now included
 > **Note - This is NOT compatible with the Fysetc X Light Gantry**